Hidorikun/Faculty/Functional and Logic Programming/L1/README.md

 a) Write a function to return the product of all the numerical atoms from a list, at superficial level.
 b) Write a function to replace the first occurence of an element E in a given list with an other element O.
-c) Write a function to compute the result of an arithmetic expression memorised in preorder on a stack.
+c) Write a function to compute the result of an arithmetic expression memorized in preorder on a stack.
 Examples:
  (+ 1 3) ==> 4 (1 + 3)
  (+ * 2 4 3) ==> 11 [((2 * 4) + 3)